canadalearningcode/llc-sqlcyber/docs/index.md

 #### Query (SQL)
 * A question for a database, made up of one or more [clauses](#clause).

+#### Relational database (SQL)
+* A type of database that stores related data together in tables, called relations (e.g., a `PERSON` table).
+Technologies built on these, such as [SQLite](#sqlite), are often called relational database management systems or RDBMSes.
+* Table **columns** describe attributes of the data (e.g., the `first_name` and `last_name` of a person).
+* Table **rows** represent a data object (e.g., an individual person).
+* Rows are uniquely identified by an ID (similar to how people can be identified by social insurance number or `SIN`) called primary keys.
+* This type of database structure is in contrast to [non-relational databases](#non-relational-database-sql)

 #### SQL
 * Structured query lanaguage.
 * A computer language used to access and manipulate data contained in a database.

 #### SQL Online IDE
+* A web-based [integrated development environment (IDE)](#integrated-development-environment-ide) used to work with different kinds of database technologies without needing to install an application.
 * URL: [https://sqliteonline.com](https://sqliteonline.com)
-* A web-based [integrated development environment (IDE)](#integrated-development-environment-ide) built around an industry standard tool, Microsoft Visual Studio Code (VSCode).

 #### SQLite
 * A small, self-contained, SQL-based database management system.

 #### Syntax
-* The rules and structure of a language (including programming languages) that allow it to be consistently understood and executed
+* The rules and structure of a language (including programming languages) that allow it to be consistently understood and executed.

 ### Modifications and Extensions